Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 - Map CRM structure, objects, and dependencies.

-- Define validation rules and standardization logic.
+- Define validation and normalization rules.

-- Build workflows for real-time and scheduled cleanup.
+- Build real-time and scheduled cleanup workflows.

-- Configure queues for exceptions and manual review.
+- Configure exception queues and escalation paths.

 - Integrate with automation integration services.

-- Implement monitoring using reporting systems.
+- Implement monitoring via reporting systems.

 See the CRM automation guide and all guides.